Large, fast and accurate HI intensity maps with latent overlap diffusion: Methodology

 \subsection{Datasets, training and validation}

-We use the CAMELS dataset~\cite{villaescusa-navarro_camels_2022}, which is a suite of hydrodynamical simulations created by varying cosmological and astrophysical parameters, along with different initial seeds.
-This is especially useful to test the generalization performance of the model trained on 3D cosmological dark matter density and brightness temperature maps.
-For this work, we train on the CV set of IllustrisTNG, which contains $256^3$ gas and dark matter particles (which are later subdivided into $256^3$ voxels), all run with the cosmological and astrophysical parameters set to: $\Omega_m=0.3,\sigma_8 = 0.8,A_\text{SN1}=A_\text{SN2}=A_\text{AGN1}=A_\text{AGN2}=1.0$, but with 27 different initial seeds.
+We use the CAMELS dataset~\citep{villaescusa-navarro_camels_2022}, which is a suite of hydrodynamical simulations created by varying cosmological and astrophysical parameters, along with different initial seeds.
+This is especially useful to test the generalization performance of the model trained on 3D cosmological dark matter density and brightness temperature maps. {Each simulation box has a comoving side of length $25h^{-1}$ Mpc and contains $256^3$ gas cells and $256^3$ dark matter particles.
+CAMELS is based on the AREPO~\citep{weinberger_arepo_2020} and GIZMO~\citep{Hopkins_2015_GIZMO} codes and run the same subgrid physics and feedback effects of IllustrisTNG and SIMBA simulations respectively.
+The hydrodynamics is evolved with the moving-mesh code AREPO which combines a TreePM gravity solver with a finite-volume Godunov scheme on an unstructured Voronoi mesh.
+Gas cells above a density threshold are treated with the multiphase star-formation model of \citet{Springel_2003}.
+Stellar winds and black-hole seeding/growth with AGN feedback follow the IllustrisTNG prescriptions.
+The particles are evolved from a redshift of $z=127$. }

+For this work, we train on the CV set of IllustrisTNG, which contains $256^3$ gas and dark matter particles (which are later subdivided into $256^3$ voxels), all run with the cosmological and astrophysical parameters set to: $\Omega_m=0.3,\sigma_8 = 0.8,A_\text{SN1}=A_\text{SN2}=A_\text{AGN1}=A_\text{AGN2}=1.0$, {Here, $\Omega_m$ denotes the present-day matter density parameter and $\sigma_8$ is the root-mean-square amplitude of linear matter fluctuations on scales of $8h^{-1}$ Mpc. $A_\text{SN1}, A_\text{SN2}$ are the supernova feedback process parameters of the model and $A_\text{AGN1}, A_\text{AGN2}$ are the active galactic nuclei feedback process parameters, with values of 1.0 corresponding to their fiducial calibration in IllustrisTNG.} There are 27 different initial seeds for each of the 27 simulations.